Welcome to the PVForum.us.

 In order not to become overwhelmed from our success and have us all drown in excessive emails, here are some important posting guidelines and helpful tips to manage the email flow.

 1. To send a message to the PVForum, please address the message to firstname.lastname@example.org.
 All messages must include a helpful #Hashtag in the subject line and include a subject as well.

 2. New posting requirements: At least one #hashtag will be required in the subject line with EVERY POST.
 You can use more than one #hashtag in your subject line if you want.
-Be careful not to include any spaces in the #hashtag.
+Be careful not to include any spaces or additional punctuation in the #hashtag.
 You can find a full list of available #hashtags in the menu under #Hashtags.

 Please use the following for the listed situations: